11. Some basics on Linux administration¶

 root@maz03:~# mkdir -p /mnt/volume1

-Edit the /etc/fstab file: we will use the ‘nano’ editor for that:
+If everything is ok you can safely edit the /etc/fstab file.
+We will use the ‘nano’ editor for that:

 root@maz03:~# nano /etc/fstab